Deep Seabed Hard Mineral Resources Act: Executive Order

 In April 2025, President Donald Trump published an Executive Order directing agencies to advance the United States' position in deep seabed mineral exploration and commercial recovery.
 To accomplish this Executive Order, it states that NOAA should expedite the process for reviewing and issuing exploration licenses and commercial recovery permits under the DSHMRA.

 Proposed rulemaking

 In response to the April Executive Order, NOAA issued a notice of proposed rulemaking (NPRM) on July 7, 2025.
 In this NPRM, NOAA requests comments on their proposed changes to the DSHMRA regulations.
-In the proposed rule, NOAA proposed promulgating a rule in § 971.214, which was reserved for later development in 1986.
+In the notice, NOAA proposed promulgating a rule at § 971.214, which was reserved for later development in 1986.
 In this new rule, the exploratory license and commercial recovery permit process would be consolidated, so U.S. citizens could apply for both the exploration license and commercial recovery permit in one application.
 For a consolidated application, the NOAA Administrator would perform a consolidated review, provide opportunity for notice and comment, and if, practicable, hold a public hearing.